SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_catch_qc.md

 ## Description of Monitoring Data

-These data were collected by the U.S. Fish and Wildlife Service’s, Red Bluff Fish and Wildlife Office’s, Battle Creek Monitoring Program.
-These data represent brood years (BY) 2003-2020 The fish were captured in the upper Battle Creek rotary screw trap site (UBC), Shasta County, California, from September 30, 2003, through June 30, 2021.
+These data were collected by the U.S. Fish and Wildlife Service, Red Bluff Fish and Wildlife Office, Battle Creek Monitoring Program.
+These data represent brood years (BY) 2003-2020.
+The fish were captured in the upper Battle Creek rotary screw trap site (UBC), Shasta County, California, from September 30, 2003, through June 30, 2021.
 The catch data were collected using a 5-ft diameter rotary screw trap located at